-Good sleep....it's as important to your health as diet and excercise!
+Good sleep....it's as important to your health as diet and exercise!

-Getting a good night’s sleep is one of the most vital things you can do to optimize your health or lose weight.
-Here are some facts about sleep you may not be aware of:
+Getting a good night’s sleep is one of the most vital things you can do to optimize your health, lose weight, reduce stress, increase productivity, and meet your fitness goals.
+Here are some facts about sleep and its relationship to fitness that you may not be aware of:

 - insufficient sleep increases obesity risk by 89% in children and 55% in adults

 - less than 7–8 hours per night increases your risk of developing heart disease and type 2 diabetes

 The largest sleep study ever—conducted on 1.1 million people—shows that it is the quality, not quantity, of sleep that matters most.
 Poor sleep negatively affects your hormones, memory/ cognitive ability, risk of disease, exercise performance, brain function, and also contributes to weight gain.

 Addressing the real cause of what is interfering with your body’s ability to repair is the only way to true healing.
 Could stress and anxiety cause you to have trouble sleeping?
 Are you eating too late at night?
 Are you using technology too close to bedtime?

 Here are Some Simple Reminders to Help Achieve Deep, Restful Sleep: